UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 Frequently Asked Questions About DSL Internet

-While both services utilize standard telephone lines, dial-up takes over the voice line entirely and operates at incredibly slow speeds.
-DSL operates on a much higher frequency, allowing you to seamlessly use the internet at broadband speeds and make phone calls at the exact same time without interference.
+While both services utilize standard telephone lines to connect you to the web, dial-up takes over the voice line entirely and operates at incredibly slow speeds.
+DSL operates on a much higher frequency, allowing you to seamlessly use the internet at broadband speeds and make phone calls at the exact same time without any physical interference.

-Yes, self-installation for DSL is typically very straightforward.
-It usually requires nothing more than plugging your provided DSL modem directly into an active, functioning telephone wall jack and following the activation steps provided by your internet service provider.
+Yes, self-installation for this connection type is typically very straightforward.
+It usually requires nothing more than plugging your provided DSL modem directly into an active, functioning telephone wall jack and following the basic activation steps provided by your internet service provider.

-Because the signal travels through physical underground or insulated above-ground wires, DSL remains mostly stable during bad weather.
-However, heavy rainfall or severe storms can occasionally cause interference if the external copper wiring leading to your home is very old, degraded, or improperly insulated.
+Because the digital signal travels through physical underground or insulated above-ground wires, the connection remains mostly stable during bad weather.
+However, heavy rainfall or severe wind storms can occasionally cause interference if the external copper wiring leading directly to your home is old, degraded, or improperly insulated.

-Yes, you can comfortably stream HD movies and shows on a moderate DSL connection.
-A standard HD stream usually requires around 5 Mbps.
-However, if your plan offers speeds on the lower end or multiple people try to stream 4K video simultaneously, you will likely experience buffering and reduced video quality.
+Yes, you can comfortably stream HD movies and shows on a moderate connection, as a standard HD stream usually requires around 5 Mbps.
+However, if your specific plan offers lower speeds, or if multiple people try to stream 4K video and download massive video game updates simultaneously, you will likely experience buffering, lag, and reduced video quality.

 About the Author